General Terms and Conditions - Service Provision

 YourTech and the client agree to use the information obtained only within the scope of the proper performance of the services and to permit access to this information solely to staff members and third parties who need to be aware of it for the proper performance of the contract.
 In this latter instance, such confidentiality obligations are also imposed on anyone who has access to the information in question.

-Our rates are expressed in euros and may include several detailed proposals in the quote, such as creating a website (showcase, interactive, or e-commerce), domain name and email address, a mobile application, the configuration and securing of a hosting server, advertising on search engines, and maintenance.
-A down payment is required when ordering a website, according to the percentage indicated in the quote.
+Our rates are expressed in euros and may include several detailed proposals in the quote, such as creating a website (one-page, showcase, or e-commerce), domain name and email address, a mobile application, the configuration and securing of a hosting server, advertising on search engines, and maintenance.
+Unless otherwise stated in the quote, fees relating to third-party providers, including domain names, hosting, licenses, themes, extensions, SaaS tools, media buys, image banks, fonts, email services, APIs, or any other external service, are not included in the price of the services and may be invoiced separately to the client.
+A deposit is required when ordering a website, according to the percentage indicated in the quote.
 During the creation phase of the website, up to five revisions are offered; beyond that, additional fees may apply.
 Update support is included in the advertising offer, provided that these changes are not excessive and do not exceed one hour of work.
 Otherwise, each modification may be invoiced separately.

 The client is informed that YourTech reserves the right of retention on all its creations until full payment of the agreed price.
 Any documents and various media will be handed over to the client only when payment has been validly completed.